beckym223/manual_work/E6_long_edited.md

 tilt the pretax distribution of income toward higher income individuals by reducing capital accumulation, which in turn lowers real wages and raises the return to capital.
-2 See Robert A. Moffitt (2003) for detailed studies of a variety of welfare programs.

 ### ---Economics-2005-0-04.txt---